 Dopamine agonists also have been implicated in inciting certain impulse-control problems and compulsive behaviors in patients with hyperprolactinemic disorders.
 Bromocriptine and cabergoline are typically used in this population.
-Dosage is variable and is titrated to target prolactin levels, but is generally lower than in PD.
-Starting in 2007, multiple case reports have identified patients with impulse-control problems and compulsive behaviors associated with bromocriptine and cabergoline use, including pathological gambling, hypersexuality, and compulsive eating, despite the generally lower doses used in these populations.
+79 Dosage is variable and is titrated to target prolactin levels, 79 but is generally lower than in PD.
+80 Starting in 2007, multiple case reports have identified patients with impulse-control problems and compulsive behaviors associated with bromocriptine and cabergoline use, including pathological gambling, 82 hypersexuality, 83 and compulsive eating, 84 despite the generally lower doses used in these populations.

 Relatively few epidemiological studies have been conducted in this population.
 We identified only two observational studies that examined patients treated with dopamine agonists for hyperprolactinemia/prolactinoma.
 Using patients with nonfunctioning pituitary adenomas as a control group, Bancos et al (2014) found a frequency of ICDs of about 25% in patients with prolactin-secreting adenomas, compared to about 17% of controls.
 Rates of hypersexuality were markedly increased, with about 13% of those taking dopamine agonists reporting hypersexuality compared to about 3% of controls.
 Dopamine agonist exposure conferred a fivefold increased risk in this study, and an almost tenfold increased risk for men.
 44 Overall prevalence of ICDs of patients on dopamine agonists in this population ranged from 10% to 24.7%.
 44,84 iv.
-Other conditions

-Investigations of inpatients with a variety of other conditions have found possible associations between the development of certain impulse-control problems and compulsive behaviors and treatment with dopamine agonists in fibromyalgia, multiple system atrophy, progressive supranuclear palsy, and multiple sclerosis.
-Case reports/series and small studies highlight the need for additional research in less-well-studied populations taking dopamine agonists.
+Other conditions supranuclear palsy,88 and multiple sclerosis.89 Case reports/series and small studies highlight the need for additional research in less-well-studied populations taking dopamine agonists.
 They suggest that the development of impulse-control problems and compulsive behaviors in patients treated with dopamine agonists is not limited to a single disease or patient population, but rather could emerge in any individual treated with a dopamine agonist drug.